0xYYY/v3-periphery-foundry/docs/interfaces/INonfungiblePositionManager.md

 ```solidity
 balanceOf(address owner) external view returns (uint256 balance)
 ```

-Notice: Wraps Uniswap V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.
+*Wraps Uniswap V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.*
 #### Parameters

 | Name | Type | Description |